By Laia Cardona, on 02 April 2020

 - Generates an emotional connection with the brand.
 The best branded contents are capable of telling stories that excite the audience.
 This emotion will be associated with our brand, making users remember it for a long time.

-- It has a great viral potential.
+- It has the potential to go viral.
 Branded content is presented in sharable formats that are very attractive for the audience, and and this often leads to the content being shared through social networks.
 It can quickly generate a "snowball" effect that can go a long way.

 - Improves the positioning of the brand.
 Instead of just repeating a slogan, this type of content tells a story that represents the values we want to associate with the brand.
 In this way, the positive associations and the characteristics associated with our brand are registered in the minds of the audience.